 About Katharine Duckett

-Originally from East Tennessee, she has lived in Massachusetts, Turkey, and Kazakhstan, and currently resides in Brooklyn.
+Originally from East Tennessee, she has lived in Turkey, Kazakhstan, and New York City, and currently resides in New England with her wife.
 She is a graduate of Hampshire College and Viable Paradise, and is represented by Russell Galen of Scovil Galen Ghosh Literary Agency.

 Katharine also works as a teaching artist and is a lifelong performer who has collaborated with Daniel Flores Dance in New York City to create multimedia theater pieces based on her fiction, including False Steps.
 Her greatest claim to fame as a child actress is that LeVar Burton once saved her from bees on the '90s CBS television show Christy.